bosch-io/iot-things-examples/mini-device-integration/README.md

 ## Configure your settings

 Set your IDs and keystore passwords in the file "src/main/resources/config.properties".
 Find a [cheat sheet](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_tutorial:java_client:w_device-int#cheatsheet_config_properties) in our tutorial.\
-An authentication using Public-key cryptography is not currently not used.
+An authentication using Public-key cryptography is currently not used.
 If an authentication via Public-key cryptography is desired, this can be inserted quickly, since a template already exists in the source code.

 ## Usage

 Run the 'DeviceIntegration' main class to create and update a thing:
 ```
 mvn clean install